mikenemat/gm-onstar-probe/README.md

 I drive a Chevy Volt.
 Great car.
 GM's restrictions and obfuscations around IP connectivity....not so great.

-This script is really rough with debug code everywhere, but it works.
-Populate the placeholder variables at the top.
+To get it working, populate the placeholder variables at the top.
+This requires significant reverse-engineering of your own android app traffic...for now.

 Use this script with whatever HA platform you want to get cool features like "Alexa!
 Remote start my Volt".